 Turkish Prime Minister Bulent Ecevit has outlined a new austerity plan for his country's ailing economy.

-Turkish Prime Minister Bulent Ecevit has outlined a new austerity plan for his country's ailing economy.
+Background: Turkish Prime Minister Bulent Ecevit has outlined a new austerity plan for his country's ailing economy.
 He has rebuffed international pressure to devalue the Turkish lira.
 His government will rely on domestic initiatives to try and restore economic stability.

 SYNOPSIS: In Ankara, the effects of the government's new policies are starting to hurt.
 Motorists are paying twice as much for petrol as they were two weeks ago.
 Consumers and manufacturers are paying at least 20 percent more this week for state produced goods such as tobacco, sugar, cement, coal, iron and steel.